 - Your thumbs create a new language on your smartphone.

-- You become the drinking game champion and win the grand prize: a stomach-pumping at the emergency room.
+- The drinking game ends with you as the champion and win the grand prize: a stomach-pumping at the emergency room.

 - You somehow remember your pin at the ATM but don’t remember what you spent all that money on.